About OSHA and ANSI

 For more than 75 years, ISEA has set the standard for personal safety equipment manufacturers, supporting and promoting the business interests of its member companies, united in the goal of protecting the health and safety of people worldwide.
-First Aid Standards American National Standard from ISEA.
+American National Standard Institute First Aid Standards reflect findings from ISEA.

 Ready for an OSHA First Aid Kit?
 Now what about an OSHA Certified First Aid Kit?
 No?
 OK then... what about a First Aid Kit that is OSHA Approved?
 Nope.
 No such thing.

-If you are shopping around and see an "OSHA Approved First Aid Kit", or "OSHA Certified First Aid Kit" (and believe it, unscrupulous Manufacturers actually print such nonsense on their products) it is false.
-No two-ways about it - OSHA does not "endorse" and First Aid kit with certifications or approvals.
-If someone tells you they are selling you an "OSHA Approved First Aid Kit" beware...they are probably stretching the truth, ask them for the OSHA Compliance certification if they insist their First aid Kit is OSHA approved... otherwise, shop online here for OSHA Compliant First Aid Kits and OSHA Compliant First Aid Kit refills
+If you are shopping around and see an "OSHA Approved First Aid Kit", or "OSHA Certified First Aid Kit" (and believe it, unscrupulous Manufacturers actually print such nonsense on their products), it is false.
+No two-ways about it - OSHA does not "endorse" any First Aid kit with certifications or approvals.
+If someone tells you they are selling you an "OSHA Approved First Aid Kit" beware... they are probably stretching the truth, ask them for the OSHA Compliance Certification if they insist their first aid kit is OSHA approved... otherwise, shop online here for OSHA Compliant First Aid Kits and OSHA Compliant First Aid Kit refills.

-We've sorted our ANSI compliant First Aid refills for you by ANSI Color Codes - in addition to the standard colorized first aid refills for visual selection by first aid item type, we also offer convenient refill packs which include the basic ANSI requirements for ANSI Type I, II, III & IV classification first aid kits - Read more about ANSI / ISEA Z308.1-2009 and new ISEA / ANSI Z308.1-2015, American National Standard—Minimum Requirements for Workplace First Aid Kits and Supplies.
+We've sorted our ANSI compliant First Aid refills for you by ANSI Color Codes - in addition to the standard colorized first aid refills for visual selection by first aid item type, we also offer convenient refill packs which include the basic ANSI requirements for ANSI Type I, II, III & IV classification first aid kits - Read more about new ISEA / ANSI Z308.1-2021, American National Standard—Minimum Requirements for Workplace First Aid Kits and Supplies.
 Don't forget your ANSI First Aid Guide!

 ANSI First Aid Kit Refills - Color coded ANSI / ISEA First Aid Kit Refill Items - Unitized ANSI Color Code Refills